awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

 **Note**
 If you configure an automation as a registered task by using the AWS Tools for PowerShell, use the `-Automation_Parameter` parameter to specify parameters to pass to a task when the task runs\.
 Don't use the `-TaskParameters` parameter\.
 The `-TaskParameters` parameter is a legacy parameter\.
-For maintenance window tasks without a target specified, you cannot supply values for `-MaxError` and `-MaxConcurrency`\.
-Instead, the system inserts a placeholder value of 1, which may be reported in the response to commands such as `Get-SSMMaintenanceWindowTaskList` and `Get-SSMMaintenanceWindowTask`\.
-These values do not affect the running of your task and can be ignored\.
+For maintenance window tasks without a target specified, you can't supply values for `-MaxError` and `-MaxConcurrency`\.
+Instead, the system inserts a placeholder value of 1, which might be reported in the response to commands such as `Get-SSMMaintenanceWindowTaskList` and `Get-SSMMaintenanceWindowTask`\.
+These values don't affect the running of your task and can be ignored\.
-For information about maintenance window tasks that do not require targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.
+For information about maintenance window tasks that don't require targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.

 ------